 Many people have become ill because of coronavirus and many people have died.
-The dashboard shows if and where the virus is gaining ground.
-Using this information we can take control measures faster and in a more targeted way, such as introducing additional national of regional measures.
-Measures must always be based on a comprehensive political assessment of all relevant aspects, including broader social and economic interests.
+The dashboard shows, among other things, if and where the virus is gaining ground and whether the pressure on healthcare is increasing due to patients with COVID-19.
+This way we can fight the virus better, for example with measures.
+Measures must always be based on a comprehensive political assessment of all relevant aspects.
+When taking measures, broader social and economic interests are therefore also taken into account.

 Yes, the dashboard complies with privacy rules, so the data can’t be traced back to individuals.
 All the data is provided by the National Institute for Public Health and the Environment (RIVM), municipal health services (GGDs) and hospitals, and is accessible to everyone.
 The dashboard lists its data sources.